-Having a baby can be both joyous and fraught with worries.
 When your baby or toddler is sick and has a fever, it can be physically taxing for your child as well as you.
 You can’t see your little one feeling miserable like that.
 While you can’t wave a magic want to make your child feel like herself again, there’s something you can do (apart from following the doctor’s order) to strengthen your little one’s immune system and to help him recover soon.
 One of the best ways to build up the strength to fight the infection is by putting your child on a diet that will bolster up the defences of the body.
 In this article, we will tell you what you can feed your child when he has a fever or when he is sick!

 Feeding a Baby During Fever